-[Per the Public Housing Capital Fund Program Final Rule that was published in the Federal Register October 24, 2013 (Docket No. 5236-F-02), the BHA will not be submitting the CFP Annual Statement with the Annual Plan but will retain the report on file at the BHA and will be available to HUD upon request.]
+[Per the Public Housing Capital Fund Program Final Rule that was published in the Federal Register October 24, 2013 (Docket No. 5236-F-02), the BHA will not be submitting the CFP Annual Statement with the Annual Plan but will retain the report on file at the BHA and is available upon request.
+The Annual Statement will be submitted to HUD along with the ACC Amendment when capital funds are made available.]